 For a little over a year and a half now I have been in the process of making the switch over to clean beauty products.
 Products that aren't harmful to myself or the environment.
 I was not and am still not prepared for the level of frustration making the switch has entailed.
-While most the time I love being the guinea pig for all my readers, I have reached the ultimate frustration point, specifically with one product, that I just can't seem to find - natural perfumes.
+While most the time I love being the guinea pig for all my readers, I have reached the ultimate frustration point, specifically with one product, that I just can't seem to find - non toxic perfume.

 About three months ago I got the idea in my head that I was going to start making my own perfumes (frustration can actually lead to some pretty incredible things) so I started researching.
 I learned about fragrance notes: top, middle, and base - how they should be weighted, what fragrances made for the best combinations and so on.
 I learned about how fragrances are either extracted from natural products such as roses and vanilla or produced synthetically.
 And finally how they are mixed to hold their smell depending on your base - oil, water, or alcohol.
 All very fascinating stuff and I would highly recommend checking out Essence and Alchemy: A Book of Perfume if you want to learn more about the process and history.
-Overall this doesn't sound all too terrifying to put on your skin but the reality in the perfume world is a heavy dose of synthetics and stabilizers which give shelf perfumes their gorgeous, mouth watering smells but also lead to some pretty nasty chemical ingestion.
+Overall this doesn't sound all too terrifying to put on your skin but the reality in the perfume world is a heavy dose of synthetics and stabilizers which give mainstream perfumes their gorgeous, seductive smells but also lead to some pretty nasty chemical ingestion.
 Thanks but no thanks.

 So what's the problem with natural perfumes?
 Absolutely nothing when it comes to their chemical compositions but I haven't been able to find one that I truly enjoy the smell of and/or that stay longer than an hour or two on my skin.
 I don't want to smell like straight cedar wood or a vanilla bean.
 You can call it whatever fancy name you want such as Tropical Vacation but the simplicity of smelling like a coconut just isn't doing it for me.
 The complexity of those top, middle, and base notes just isn't there - at least not that I can find.